KU-BIG/KUBIG_2019_Winter/README.md

   <img width=300 src="img1.png">
 </p>

-Create a branch for your study
+Create a branch for your study from master branch